-Students also expected to engage in integrative academic activities to a substantial degree during their first college year.
-Approximately 90% expected to often or very often work on a paper or project that required integrating ideas or information from various sources.
-Nearly 75% expected to often or very often put together ideas or concepts from different courses when completing assignments or during class discussions.
-Further, about 80% expected to try to understand better someone else's views by imagining how an issue looked from his/her perspective.
+Students also expected to engage in integrative academic activities to a fairly substantial degree during their first college year.
+Approximately 91% expected to often or very often work on a paper or project that required integrating ideas or information from various sources.
+Approximately 78% expected to often or very often put together ideas or concepts from different courses when completing assignments or during class discussions.
+Likewise, about 78% expected to try to understand better someone else's views by imagining how an issue looked from his/her perspective.
 And lastly a little over 80% expected to learn something that changed the way they understood an issue or idea.
 These results suggested that most incoming students expected to be engaged in reasonably high level intellectual activity during their first college year.
-As with other surveys (e.g., Sanderson, 2003a, 2003b, 2004, 2005, 2006) of incoming first year students, they have a fairly high opinion of their academic preparation and ability to succeed academically at their chosen college/university.
+As with other surveys (e.g., Sanderson, 2003a, 2003b, 2004, 2005, 2006, 2007, 2010) of incoming first year students, they generally have a fairly high opinion of their academic preparation and ability to succeed academically at their chosen college/university.

-Overall, OSU's entering students were optimistic about their ability to succeed at OSU.
-They generally reported feeling well-prepared in most areas with the possible exception of mathematics.
-Most expected to graduate from OSU with their degree and they expected to engage in the intellectual/academic environment at OSU.
-They did report that they wanted to have access to campus events and activities and that they wanted access to services that would help them succeed academically.
-They expected to work more hours for pay, study somewhat more, and have time to relax and socialize a little than they had in their last year of high school.
-They were concerned overall about their ability to pay for college and this was especially true for first generation students.
+Overall, OSU's entering students are optimistic about their ability to succeed at OSU.
+They generally report feeling well-prepared in most areas with the possible exception of mathematics.
+Most expect to graduate from OSU with their degree and they expect to engage in the intellectual/academic environment at OSU.
+They want and expect a challenging academic environment as well as wanting to have access to campus events and activities.
+Further, they want access to services that will help them succeed academically.
+They expect to work more hours for pay, study somewhat more, and have more time to relax and socialize than they had in their last year of high school.
+They are concerned overall about their ability to pay for college and this is especially true for first generation students.

 This current report provides only a snapshot of the high school experiences and expectations for entering students' first college year.
-This is the first of several reports based upon the BCSSE data.
-Future reports will contain information from BCSSE, Banner, and the NSSE.
+The results are not unexpectedly consistent with the 2009 BCSSE results (citation in reference list below).